 In the mountainous heart of the Peloponnese, the Menalon Trail is a certified long-distance route that showcases authentic Greek rural life, Byzantine heritage, and natural beauty.

-Recommended route: Stemnitsa to Lagkadia on the Menalon Trail This section of the trail passes monasteries built into cliffsides, gorges carved by rivers, and forests turning golden in autumn light.
+Recommended route: Stemnitsa to Lagkadia on the Menalon Trail.
+This section of the trail passes monasteries built into cliffsides, gorges carved by rivers, and forests turning golden in autumn light.
 Stone bridges and traditional villages offer an intriguing link between ancient and modern Greece.

 We love: The Lousios Gorge is a standout stretch.
 Why?
 It’s beautiful for starters, but also because it’s dotted with pretty villages, castles, crumbling bridges, and other historic sites like the 3rd-century BC city of Gortys.
 It’s also lined with centuries-old monasteries like Prodromos and Philosophou, which hang precariously onto the cliff faces.